widok/widok/docs/chapters/03-build-process.md

 - ``APPNAME-fastopt.js``
 - ``APPNAME-launcher.js``

-The former contains the whole project including its dependencies within a single JavaScript file, while the latter is a call to the entry point (see also chapter on [applications](Applications#Entry point)).
+The former contains the whole project including its dependencies within a single JavaScript file, while the latter is a call to the entry point (see also chapter on [applications](#entry-point)).

 It is safe to concatenate these two files and ship them to the client.

 ## Production releases
-Scala.JS uses the Google Closure Compiler to apply code optimisations.
+Scala.js uses the Google Closure Compiler to apply code optimisations.
 To create an optimised build, run:

 ```bash
 $ sbt fullOptJS